tullom/ec-test-app/docs/ec_requirements_guide.md

 fictitious.
 No real association or connection is intended or should be inferred.

-This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
-This document is confidential and proprietary to Microsoft.
-It is disclosed and can be used only pursuant to a non-disclosure agreement.

 © 2022 Microsoft.
 All rights reserved.

-CONFIDENTIAL.
-Distribution Only to Partners Under Nondisclosure.
-Microsoft makes no warranties, express or implied.

 Please refer to [<span class="underline">Microsoft Trademarks</span>](http://www.microsoft.com/en-us/legal/intellectualproperty/Trademarks/EN-US.aspx)